 Social Proof

-This firm includes a professionally-made video that does a great job building trust with visitors.
-It gets everything right by talking about the questions and problems their clients face as well as showcasing real clients talking about their situations and what the firm did for them.
+This firm includes a professionally made video that does a great job of building trust with visitors.
+It gets everything right by discussing the questions and problems their clients face and showcasing real clients talking about their situations and what the firm did for them.

 I cannot say this enough times: customer testimonials are one of the most impactful things your firm can invest in to capture demand when people visit your website and bring in more cases.